What is the Lymphatic System?

 The lymphatic system is part of the circulatory system.
 Most people are aware of their cardiovascular system but less commonly aware that the cardiovasclar system is only part of their overall circulatory system.
 Our cardiovascular system, with the help of red blood cells (RBC) carries and distributes nutrients, oxygen, neurotransmitters, chemicals and hormones to distal parts of the body through arteries and arterioles.
 The RBCs and their cargo are dropped off in the tissues for cell use.
 The capillaries pick up these RBCs and wastes and carries them in veins to filter the blood through the kidneys and liver before returning to the heart and lungs to do it all over again.

-Since the lymphatic system is only a one-way system moving toward the heart, it doesn't have the muscular contractons of the heart to propel the fluids and wastes forward.
+Since the lymphatic system is only a one-way system moving toward the heart, it doesn't have the muscular contractions of the heart to propel the fluids and wastes forward.
 It relies on the rhythmic pressures created from body movement.
 80% of lymphatics are superficial and moveable through manual lymphatic drainage techniques.
 20% of the body's lymphatics are deep and are moveable through kinesthetic movements of the body.
-If the lymphatic system is overloaded or sluggish from a lack of movement (as common in bed ridden patients) the boy's ability to fight off these common pathogens is reduced.
+If the lymphatic system is overloaded or sluggish from a lack of movement (as common in bed ridden patients) the body's ability to fight off these common pathogens is reduced.
 Our lymphatic system has the task of picking up the leftover fluids (up to 20%) preventing edemas and illness.
 In fact, without our lymphatic system, we would not survive more than 2 to 3 days.
+Incredible video explaining the lymphatic system and lymphedema done by Tactile Medical (so it is an ad for them at the end, but the information is spot on and so important for you if you are reading this section, so go back and click on the link. :) your welcome.

 MLD (Manual Lymphatic Drainage) Therapy